ICSGithub/ICSTestRepo/README.md

 The link to the video is: https://www.youtube.com/watch?v=73I5dRucCds

-However, the steps described in the textfile "guide.txt" are enough to help you to create a repository failry easily.
+The steps described in the textfile "guide.txt" are enough to help you to create a repository failry easily.
 Before that, however, I should mention that it is better for you to download Git Bash which is a command prompt.
 Just search for it on Google and you can find it.